npkanaka/npkanaka.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!

-I recently graduated with an M.S. degree from Ohio State University, where I was advised by [Dr. Rajiv Ramnath](https://cse.osu.edu/people/ramnath.6) and [Dr. Sachin Kumar](https://sites.google.com/view/sachinkumar), with prior advisement from [Dr. D.K.
+I recently earned an M.S. degree from Ohio State University, where I was advised by Dr. [Dr. Rajiv Ramnath](https://cse.osu.edu/people/ramnath.6) and [Dr. Sachin Kumar](https://sites.google.com/view/sachinkumar), with prior guidance from [Dr. D.K.
 Panda](https://cse.osu.edu/people/panda.2).

 My current research focuses on understanding and enhancing reasoning capabilities in Large Language Models (LLMs), which have revolutionized natural language understanding and generation but still face critical challenges in logical deduction, systematic reasoning, and generalization.
 My work delves into reasoning through parametric memory, with a particular emphasis on how dataset design and model architecture influence reasoning performance.
 By exploring phenomena like grokking—where models unexpectedly generalize after extensive training beyond overfitting—I aim to uncover the dynamics of reasoning and generalization.
 I defended my thesis on this research in December 2024, presenting a comparative investigation of grokking in transformers and beyond.